The Bachelor (American TV series) season 22: Bachelor in Paradise Australia

-Lunny appeared in the Australian version of Bachelor in Paradise.
+Caroline appeared in the second season of Bachelor in Paradise Australia.
 She left the show in week 7 to pursue a relationship with fellow US contestant, Alex Bordyukov, who was also competing on that season.
-However, the pair is no longer together.
+However, the pair are no longer together.

 The Bachelor Winter Games

-Bibiana Julian and Lauren Griffin returned for The Bachelor Winter Games under Team USA.
-Griffin was eliminated during week 1.
-Julian quit during week 4.
+Bibiana and Lauren Griffin returned for The Bachelor Winter Games under Team USA.
+Lauren was eliminated in week 1.
+Bibiana quit in week 4.

+The Traitors

+Arie participated in season 1 of The Traitors.